 What, if any, are the relevant limitation periods?

-The relevant limitation periods for different kinds of claim are set out in the Limitation Act 1980 and include a six year limitation period for claims in relation to a contract, tort, negligence or breach of trust, one year in relation to defamation and malicious falsehood and twelve years in relation to recovery of land.
+The relevant limitation periods for different kinds of claim are set out in the Limitation Act 1980 and include a six year limitation period for claims in relation to a contract, tort, or breach of trust.
+For negligence, there is a six year limitation period from the date of a negligent act, or three years from the claimant’s knowledge of it, up to a maximum of 15 years from the negligent act.
+There is a one year limitation period in relation to defamation and malicious falsehood and twelve years in relation to recovery of land.
 Time limits may be extended in certain cases, such as for latent defects or where there has been fraud or deliberate concealment.
 Limitation is a complex area and should always be reviewed carefully.

 What, if any, are the pre-action conduct requirements in your jurisdiction and what, if any, are the consequences of non-compliance?

 There are different pre-action protocols for some of the most common types of claims, such as debt claims or professional negligence claims.
 There is also a general Practice Direction which applies if there has been no specific pre-action protocol.
 It ensures that the parties have exchanged sufficient information to understand each other’s position, make decisions on how to proceed, attempt to settle issues without proceedings and support the efficient management of proceedings.
 Compliance with the protocols is not mandatory but the Court might take this into account when awarding costs or considering case management directions.
 It is therefore advisable to follow the relevant protocol whenever possible (although in some cases, such as when a limitation period is about to expire, it might be necessary to issue a claim and then engage in correspondence with the other side).

 How are commercial proceedings commenced?
 Is service necessary and, if so, is this done by the court (or its agent) or by the parties?